U.S. Treasurys Pull Back as Investors React to Fed Signals

 Continue Reading Below

-In recent trading, the yield on the benchmark 10-year note was 2.159%, according to Tradeweb, compared with 2.138% Wednesday, the lowest close since Nov.
-10. Yields rise when bond prices fall.
+The yield on the benchmark 10-year note settled at 2.160%, compared with 2.138% Wednesday.
+Yields rise when bond prices fall.

-As expected, the Fed announced it would raise short-term interest rates for the second time in 2017.
-Officials said they were "monitoring inflation developments closely" but signaled they still expect to raise rates one more time this year while also starting to slowly unwind the Fed's balance sheet that includes more than $2 trillion in Treasury debt.
+Trading in the bond market has been volatile over the past two days.

-Selling of Treasurys gained some further momentum Thursday morning after three Bank of England officials dissented on the central bank's decision to keep its benchmark interest rate steady, arguing instead for an immediate rate-increase.
+A slower increase in consumer prices makes bonds more attractive to investors because inflation chips away at the fixed returns of bonds.
+It also increases skepticism that the Fed will raise interest rates in the second half of the year.

-The unexpected number of dissenting votes was taken as a sign by investors that the U.K. central bank is closer to ending the stimulus put in place after last year's Brexit referendum.
+Still, the Fed hasn't backed away from its tightening plans.
+On Wednesday afternoon, the central bank, as expected, announced it would raise short-term interest rates for the second time in 2017.
+Officials said they were "monitoring inflation developments closely" but signaled they still expect to raise rates one more time this year, while also starting to slowly unwind the Fed's balance sheet that includes more than $2 trillion in Treasury debt.

 Continue Reading Below